shadysima/VoiceRecog/README.md

-# cumcounter
+# VoiceRecog
-A Python bot that listen to you and keeps track of how many times you say "cum"
+A Python tool that performs different tasks based on commands given through voice recognition.